LSSTDESC/imSim/doc/config.rst

 Rubin Bandpass
 ^^^^^^^^^^^^^^

-*imSim* also registers a new Bandpass type, representing the Rubin filter throughputs for each band pass: u, g, r, i, z, or Y.  An example is shown below.
+*imSim* also registers a new Bandpass type, representing the Rubin filter throughputs for each band pass: u, g, r, i, z, or y.
+An example is shown below.

 .. code-block:: yaml